Detroit Metropolitan Airport: History

 On June 26, 2015, Spirit Airlines announced the construction of a new maintenance facility, saying it would bring $31.5 million and 82 jobs to the area.
 Spirit previously had a hangar that closed, forcing the airline to do maintenance at the gate with contract workers.
-With the new facility, which opened in May 2017, Spirit will retain its operating base at Metro Airport and bring more flights.
-Spirit was also the first airline to regularly fly the A320neo in the US, the first route was Detroit to Los Angeles as well as add self-tagging luggage kiosks at DTW.
+With the new facility, which opened in May 2017, Spirit retained its operating base at Metro Airport.

 In 2017, WOW Air announced service to Reykjavík on the Airbus A321.
 This marked the first ever entrance of a modern European low-cost carrier to DTW.
 In the summer of 2018, Reykjavík went from the 55th most traveled destination to the fifth due to this flight's popularity.
 Passengers could connect onwards in Reykjavík, boosting travel to European destinations.
 In March 2019, the airline ceased operations, leaving Metro Airport with no low-cost nonstop to Europe; the airport looked for replacement service to begin in 2020, but due to the COVID-19 pandemic, that effort ceased until 2022, when Icelandair and Delta announced seasonal flights to Reykjavík starting in 2023.

 Since the Great Recession of 2008, Southeast Michigan has gone through an economic and industrial resurgence leading to several new airlines and services including service by Icelandair, Sun Country Airlines, Turkish Airlines, and WestJet.
 In October 2021, Turkish Airlines announced the intent to serve Detroit.
 Service began on November 13, 2023.
-In February 2023, WestJet announced seasonal service to Calgary, later adding seasonal service to Vancouver.
+In February 2023, WestJet announced seasonal service to Calgary, later adding seasonal service to Vancouver and Halifax.